mischah/michael-kuehnel.de/_posts/2018-03-22-helpers-and-tips-for-npm-run-scripts.md

 ### Remembering npm run scripts

 Depending on the amount of tasks it might be hard to remember each and every task name.
-A faster alternative to us `npm run` to list all available tasks is to use an awesome little helper tool called [ntl](https://github.com/ruyadorno/ntl) to show an interactive list of task to choose from 💥
+A faster alternative to use `npm run` to list all available tasks is to use an awesome little helper tool called [ntl](https://github.com/ruyadorno/ntl) to show an interactive list of task to choose from 💥

 <img src="/assets/img/ntl-screenshot.png" alt="">